Business

 When to use: all restaurant types.

-5% auto cashback on every order, credited to the customer BipOrder account, usable next visit.
+Example: 5% auto cashback on every order, credited to the customer account, usable next visit.

 When to use: fine dining, experience-driven brasseries.

 For fast-food: 9 menus bought, 10th free.
 But the "card" lives in the customer's app — can't be lost.
-With a notification at the 9th order: "one more and it's free!"
+With a notification at the 9th order to remind the mechanic.

 When to use: fast-food, snack bars, sandwich shops.